top of page

 Gillnets

-Gillnets are a highly problematic and indiscriminate type of fishing gear that poses a grave threat to vulnerable and endangered species.
+Gillnets are a highly problematic and indiscriminate type of fishing gear that pose a grave threat to vulnerable and endangered species.
 These large, curtain-like nets are suspended vertically in the water, creating an invisible barrier that entangles any creature unfortunate enough to swim into them.
-While gillnets are intended to catch targeted fish species, they also ensnare and drown a wide variety of non-target animals, including sea turtles, dugongs and dolphins.
+While gillnets are intended to catch targeted fish species, they can also ensnare and drown a wide variety of non-target animals, including sea turtles, dugongs and dolphins.

 Conservationists are urgently calling for complete bans on gillnet fishing in areas that serve as critical habitats for these vulnerable species, as the devastating toll on local populations is unsustainable.
 While gillnets can be used in a more responsible manner by keeping them constantly attended, deploying them for only short durations and avoiding sensitive ecosystems, the indiscriminate nature of this fishing method makes it extremely difficult to prevent unintended catches.